Morbidity and Mortality Weekly Report

+MMWR Supplements was not given a 2025 impact factor.

 Publication history

 MMWR has its roots in the establishment of the Public Health Service (PHS).
 On January 3, 1896, the Public Health Service began publishing Public Health Reports.
 Morbidity and mortality statistics were published in Public Health Reports until January 20, 1950, when they were transferred to a new publication of the PHS National Office of Vital Statistics called the Weekly Morbidity Report.
-In 1952, NOVS changed the name of this publication to the Morbidity and Mortality Weekly Report, which continues through the current day (2020).
+In 1952, NOVS changed the name of this publication to the Morbidity and Mortality Weekly Report, which continues through the current day (2026).

 Notable articles

 Several notable articles have been published in the report including: